Learning Outcomes

 MBE Syllabus

-- Recognize the grounds for rescission, including misrepresentation, mistake, duress, undue influence, and illegality.
+- Recognizing the grounds for rescission, including misrepresentation, mistake, duress, undue influence, illegality, and failure of consideration

-- Distinguish between rescission at law and rescission in equity.
+- Distinguishing between rescission at law (as a defense) and rescission in equity (as an affirmative remedy)

-- Identify when reformation is available to correct a written contract that does not reflect the parties’ true agreement.
+- Identifying when reformation is available to correct a writing that misstates the parties’ prior agreement

 Test Your Knowledge